xetareality/docs/docs/programs/royalty.md

 **Outputs:** `Reward token transfer from sender to pool`, `Deposit claim from pool to sender`
 **Inputs:**
 `Amount` - Reward amount to be deposited
+`Unlocks` - Datetime when the deposit claim can be withdrawn

 ### Withdraw
 Withdraw previously deposited reward tokens (partially if rewards have been claimed already).